New Large Cardinal Axioms and the Ultimate-L Program: Abstract

 \section{Abstract}

 We will consider a number of new large-cardinal properties, the $\alpha$-tremendous cardinals for each limit ordinal $\alpha>0$, the hyper-tremendous cardinals, the $\alpha$-enormous cardinals for each limit ordinal $\alpha>0$, and the hyper-enormous cardinals.
 For limit ordinals $\alpha>0$, the $\alpha$-tremendous cardinals and hyper-tremendous cardinals have consistency strength between I3 and I2.
-The $\alpha$-enormous cardinals and hyper-enormous cardinals have consistency strength greater than I0, and also all the large-cardinal axioms discussed in the second part of Hugh Woodin's paper on suitable extender models, not known to be inconsistent with $\mathsf{ZFC}$ and of greater consistency strength than I0.
+The $\alpha$-enormous cardinals and hyper-enormous cardinals have consistency strength greater than I1.
 Ralf Schindler and Victoria Gitman have developed the notion of a virtual large-cardinal property, and a clear sense can be given to the notions of ``virtually $\alpha$-enormous" and ``virtually hyper-enormous".
-On the assumption that $V=HOD$, a measurable cardinal can be shown to be virtually hyper-enormous.
-Using a definition of Ultimate-L given in Section 6, claimed to be the correct definition on the assumption that there is a proper class of $\alpha$-enormous cardinals for each limit ordinal $\alpha>0$, it can be shown that, if $V$ is equal to Ultimate-L in the sense of that definition, then it follows that a virtually $\omega$-enormous cardinal is a limit of Ramsey cardinals.
+On the assumption that $V=HOD$, a measurable cardinal can be shown to be virtually hyper-tremendous.
+Using a definition of Ultimate-L given in Section 6, claimed to be the correct definition on the assumption that there is a proper class of hyper-enormous cardinals, it can be shown that, in the model Ultimate-L in the sense of that definition, a virtually $\omega$-enormous cardinal is a limit of Ramsey cardinals.

-We apply this set of ideas in Section 5 to obtain a proof that $\mathsf{ZF}$+$\mathsf{DC}$+``There is a $\Sigma_1$-elementary embedding $j:V_{\lambda+3} \prec V_{\lambda+3}$" is inconsistent.
+We apply this set of ideas in Section 4 to obtain a proof that $\mathsf{ZF}$+``There is a $\Sigma_1$-elementary embedding $j:V_{\lambda+3} \prec V_{\lambda+3}$" is inconsistent.

-Finally, it is shown in Section 6 that the assertion that there is a proper class of $\alpha$-enormous cardinals for each limit ordinal $\alpha>0$ can be shown to imply a version of the Ultimate-L Conjecture.
-We close in Section 7 with concluding remarks.
+Finally, it is shown in Section 5 that the assertion that there is a proper class of hyper-enormous cardinals can be shown to imply a version of the Ultimate-L Conjecture.
+We close in Section 6 with concluding remarks.

 Keywords: Ultimate-L program, large cardinals.
 MSC: 03E45, 03E55

 \begin{dedication} To my beloved wife Mari Mnatsakanyan, without whom this work would not have been possible. \end{dedication}